 Lunchtimes are a social occasion, however, some pupils find having unstructured periods of time, such as lunchtime, extremely challenging.
-We offer different lunchtime clubs e.g. TTRockstars, Minecraft club to give pupils the opportunity to remove themselves from any social situations that may cause them to become upset and unable to manage their behaviour.
+We offer different lunchtime clubs including ELSA drop in, TTRockstars, colouring club, Minecraft club to give pupils the opportunity to remove themselves from any social situations that may cause them to become upset and unable to manage their behaviour.

-11.Online Behaviours
+10. Online Behaviours